AliK070/Nano-Pong/README.md

 # Nano-Pong
-Using an Arduino nano to run a pong program.
+Using an Arduino Nano to run a pong program, which is fully playable.